-Survey of programming languages such as FORTRAN, PL/1, ALGOL, Pascal, APL, SNOBOL, Ada, Prolog, C, and LISP with emphasis on data structures and storage, control structures, execution environment, input/output, and the syntax and semantics of the languages.
+This course prepares students to survey, analyze, and evaluate programming languages such as C, C++, Python, Java, Prolog, and Lisp.
+Topics include data structures and storage, control structures, execution environment, input/output, and the syntax and semantics of the languages.

-CSC 369 Introduction to 3D Animation and Visual (3 Credits)
+CSC 369 Intro to 3D Animation & Visual Effect (3 Credits)

-This course is an applied introduction to the, techniques used for modeling, animating,, texturing, lighting, rendering, and creating 3D, content for games, animation, and visualizations, using unity in a team environment.
+This course is an applied introduction to the techniques used for modeling, animating, texturing, lighting, rendering, and creating 3-D content for games, animation, and visualizations in a team environment.